IBM-Bluemix-Docs/StreamingAnalytics/faq.md

 You can use the [{{site.data.keyword.Bluemix_notm}} Secure Gateway Service](https://console.ng.bluemix.net/catalog/services/secure-gateway) to securely connect streams applications to your enterprise.

-## Are all the features for {{site.data.keyword.streamsshort}} for on premises supported by the Streaming Analytics service in the cloud?
+## Are all the features for IBM Streams for on premises supported by the Streaming Analytics service in the cloud?
   {: #features}

 Some of the features that are not supported for {{site.data.keyword.streaminganalyticsshort}} service include the following: